ariassd/vscode-load-terminals/README.md

 The extension commands that can be accessed from the command pallet (<kbd>⌘</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd> | <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd> ):

-- `TLoader: Load Terminals` - Open pre configured terminals in file `LoadTerminal.json` ⚠️ IMPORTANT: A group called `groups` must exists in the configuration file for this, you can add extra groups, but please don't remove this one!
+- `TLoader: Load Terminals` - Open pre configured terminals in file `.vscode/terminal-loader.json` ⚠️ IMPORTANT: A group called `groups` must exists in the configuration file for this, you can add extra groups, but don't remove this one!

 ![explorer](assets/Sample.gif)

-- `TLoader: Load Groups` - Open a group of terminals in file `LoadTerminal.json`.
+- `TLoader: Load Groups` - Open a group of terminals in file `terminal-loader.json`.
 For the following example you can select groups or testEnv or both (groups,testEnv).
 A sample file is created when you run the extension the first time.

 ⚠️ IMPORTANT: Too many groups or crowded groups could cause VSCode freezing or stop working!